Dalimil/Hack-Cambridge/README.md

-# Hack-Cambridge - Hackathon (Cambridge, 30-31st Jan 2016)
+# Hack Cambridge - Hackathon (Cambridge, 30-31st Jan 2016)
 We built a security service called 'Clear Pass'.
 It consists of several parts:

 There is a web server managing a database of users and their biometric data.